Earthy Farmhouse Living Room Design Plan

 I have been dreaming of adding an olive tree to our living room, which I think is the Earthy farmhouse version of a fiddle leaf fig tree.

 Now that the design is coming together, I need to select some artwork for the wall next the curtains.
-I can’t decide if I’d like to add some vintage looking oil paintings or one of my horse photography prints…
+We are still deciding if we’d like to add some vintage looking oil paintings or one of my horse photography prints…

-I may have enough space here to add a small armoire or chest of drawers.
+There may be enough space here to add a small armoire or chest of drawers.
 I think this would help balance out the weight of the room since the fireplace is on the other corner of the room and is quite heavy.

 I don’t have the budget to purchase a chest of drawers or armoire yet for this corner, but I am going to add it to my design now in case I find something great while buying for my shop!